ngumamutundu/weektwoproject/README.md

-Languages used include HTML and CSS.
+Languages used include HTML , CSS , JavaScript and bootstrap.
 I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.

 ## Support and contact details